 Amendments to current planning applications will not normally be accepted where this would delay the decision of the application beyond Government targets.

 If you are asked to amend you plans and the case officer confirms that they will accept such amendments as part of the current application, the case officer will give you a date by which you must submit the plans and any additional information.

-The Council has clear targets set by the Government to ensure that planning applications are determined in a timely manner, subsequently, only ONE round of negotiation and if necessary consultation will be entered into per application, unless the application is a Major application.
+The council has clear targets set by the Government to ensure that planning applications are determined in a timely manner.
+Therefore, only one round of negotiation and (if necessary) consultation will be entered into per application (unless it is a Major application).